ANUP066/Djikstras-Algorithm/README.md

 # Djikstras-Algorithm
-Application of Djikstras algorithm for finding the shortest distance between cities and basic IP routing distance.
+Application of Djikstras algorithm for finding the shortest distance between cities and basic IP routing distance implemented in C language.
+Done as a part of a data structures project.